Creating custom monitors

 On the contrary, you may decide to wait 72 hours to, for example, account for a weekend break and keep the alert open during this inactivity period—instead of closing and opening a new alert.

-While built-in monitors for virtual desktops (VDI) provide out-of-the-box functionality with limited customization, you can create custom VDI monitors for specific organizational needs.
+While built-in monitors for virtual desktops (VDI) provide out-of-the-box functionality with partial customization, you can create custom VDI monitors for specific organizational needs.

 Consider the following when creating custom VDI monitors:

-Use VDI-related NQL tables and fields in the Query and conditions.
-For example, you can create a monitor to detect sessions with latency above 50ms:
+• Use VDI-related NQL tables and fields in the Query and conditions.
+For example, the query below calculates the average network latency per desktop pool.

 RELATED TOPICS